 Quite a lot of controversy was garnered with the release of Ground Zeroes, with many claiming it was nothing but an overly-priced demo.
 Now, although the main mission can be completed in little over an hour with some skill, I find it hard to see why you’d just stop there.
 There are several other missions all set within Camp Omega which you can carry out, as well as alternate difficulties which really change how you need to go about certain tasks.
 Not only this, but there are also a multitude of collectables and weapons which can be found within the camp, both of which add even more hours you could easily sink into this game.
 I have played Ground Zeroes just as much as any other AAA release, and rightfully so, as it’s just as good as others.

 Overall, Metal Gear Solid V: Ground Zeroes is well worth your money.
 There’s plenty to do on the disc, and even more ways to do these things.
 Long-time fans will salivate at the teasers the story brings, and newcomers will definitely enjoy the easy yet intuitive way which the game plays.
-There really is something for everyone, which is why this is still one of my favourite games on the PS4.
+There really is something for everyone, which is why this is still one of my favourite games.

 Subscribe to our mailing list

 Get the latest game reviews, news, features, and more straight to your inbox

 Something went wrong.